GWA Calculator Philippines Compute General Weighted Average Free

 How to Use This GWA Calculator 3 Steps

-Step 1 Select Your University Tab
+Step 1: Select Your University Tab

-Step 2 Enter Your Subjects Grades and Units
+Step 2: Enter Your Subjects, Grades, and Units

 Type each subject name, enter the final grade you received, and enter the number of credit units that subject carries.
 Click Add Subject to include as many subjects as needed whether for one semester or your entire college career.
 There is no subject limit.

-Step 3 Click Calculate GWA
+Step 3: Click Calculate GWA

-How to Solve GWA Using a Calculator Every Scenario
+How to Compute GWA Every Scenario Covered

-How to Compute GWA for a Single Semester
+How to Compute Semestral GWA

 Enter only the subjects and final grades from that specific semester.
-The result is your semestral GWA which is the number used to check Dean’s List eligibility, scholarship maintenance requirements, and academic standing for that specific term.
+The result is your semestral GWA the number used to check Dean’s List eligibility, scholarship maintenance requirements, and academic standing for that specific term.

 How to Compute Cumulative GWA in College Philippines